uofu-emb/rtos/labs/04.signaling/README.md

 1. Copy into your project the test_fifo.c test.
 1. Implement the worker handler and the supervisor functions, matching the signature specified in the header file.
 1. Your worker should return the input + five

+# Reference implementation
+A complete solution is locate at https://github.com/uofu-emb/rtos.04